0x17io/optimized_SearchEngine/README.md

 ### Date: Summer I 2022
 #### Short Description: Vector based search engine implementation using an inverted index tables.

-This project implementation was based on web crawling a given zip file composed of 17.9 MB worth of data containging various linked htm and html files.
+Vector search engine project implementation taking a web crawling based approach on given zip file composed of 17.9 MB worth of data containing various linked htm and html files.
 This zipfile is not provided due to copyright.